SamuelGodwin/buylowsellhigh-treasurehunt-circularbuffer/README.md

 `{51.5115, -0.116, "StrandCampus", 600}`

-Once you have done this, create a class function `distanceTo` that will take another Item, and return the distance to it in metres.
+A class function `distanceTo` that will take another Item, and return the distance to it in metres.
 To compute this distance, use the [Haversine Formula](http://andrew.hedges.name/experiments/haversine/), which can be implemented using the following pseudo-code:

 `dlon = lon2 - lon1`
 `dlat = lat2 - lat1`